-At 83 years of age, Greek Australian Vasili reflects on his family’s traumatic experiences during and after the Greek Civil War and commences a journey visiting the islands of Makronisos and Ikaria where his father was exiled and tortured 70 years ago as a political prisoner, for standing up against fascism during WW2.
+At 83 years of age, Greek Australian Vasili reflects on his family’s traumatic experiences during and after the Greek Civil War and commences a journey to the islands of Ai Strati, Ikaria and Makronisos, where his father was exiled and tortured 70 years ago as a political prisoner, for standing up to fascism.

-As a reflection of post traumatic stress and transgenerational trauma caused by civil war, Vasili’s journey is observed through the camera lens of his daughter Krys, who is the filmmaker of this documentary.
-Together they seek answers for why these atrocities happened, to try and understand the causes and effects, in the hope that the same atrocities can stop repeating throughout the world.
+As a reflection of post traumatic stress and transgenerational trauma caused by civil war, Vasili’s journey is observed through the camera lens of his daughter Krystallo, who is the filmmaker of this documentary.
+Together they seek answers for why these atrocities happened.

-Through the power of visual storytelling, personal experiences of civil war, exile, betrayal, persecution, torture, displacement and murder, not only gives victims and their families an opportunity to document their collective stories but to also provide them with a global voice in a world where history is repeating over and over again.
+Through the power of visual storytelling of personal experiences during the Greek Civil War including exile, betrayal, persecution, torture, displacement and murder, the film not only gives victims and their families an opportunity to document their collective stories but to also provide them with a global voice in a world where history is repeating over and over again.

 Aims & Objectives

-Through screening the documentary, give victims and their families an opportunity to tell their story, create a forum through a website where victims and their families can connect and discuss their experiences, educate the community and introduce the history of the civil war at schools as it’s been the best-kept secret within the Greek education system.
+The documentary will not only inform international audiences and the Greek diaspora but create a forum where victims and their families can connect and discuss their experiences, educate the community and introduce the history of the Greek Civil War in schools as it’s been the best-kept secret within the Greek and international education system.